rstudio/education.rstudio.com/content/blog/2020-02-10-introduction-to-machine-learning-with-the-tidyverse/index.markdown

     + `fit_data()` = [`parsnip::fit()`](https://tidymodels.github.io/parsnip/reference/fit.html)
     + `fit_split()` = [`tune::last_fit()`](https://tidymodels.github.io/tune/reference/last_fit.html)

-1. Finally, we re-worked most of our exercises (within R Markdown documents) to provide code templates that were either "fill-in-the-blanks" or needed to edited (i.e., replace or add arguments).
-On the first run, it became abundantly clear that tidymodels code is verbose and we wore learners out with too much typing; in fact, we wore ourselves out typing.
-To reduce the cognitive load, we tried our best to adopt a "no code chunk left blank" strategy so that learners did not feel like [this](https://www.youtube.com/watch?v=DUGN-12HHwQ) at the end:
+1. Finally, we re-worked most of our exercises (within R Markdown documents) to provide code templates that were either "fill-in-the-blanks" or "renovations needed" (i.e., replace or add arguments to already written code).
+On the first run, it became abundantly clear that, because tidymodels code can be verbose, we wore learners out with too much typing.
+In fact, we wore ourselves out typing.
+To reduce the cognitive load, we tried our best to adopt a *no-code-chunk-left-blank* strategy so that learners did not feel like [this](https://www.youtube.com/watch?v=DUGN-12HHwQ) at the end:

 <div class="figure" style="text-align: center">
 <img src="long.png" alt="Video from YouTube." width="50%" />